-We realize that on top of trying to visualize the size and capacity of bins you may have additional questions that are specific to your situation.
+FAQ – We realise that on top of trying to visualise the size and capacity of bins you may have additional questions that are specific to your situation.
 We have compiled a list of the most frequently asked questions (FAQ).
-If we cannot find the answer below please feel free to phone us – (07) 3821 3200
+So if you cannot find the answer in our FAQ give us a call – (07) 3821 3200

-We endeavor try to match the size and style of bin to suit you needs.
-With such a comprehensive range of sizes we are confident that we have the right bin for you.
-This way you pay no more or no less than you really need to.
-Our rental period is also flexible so that if you need a few days extra we will in most cases not increase the price.
+We endeavour to match the size and style of skip bin to suit your needs.
+With such a comprehensive range of sizes, we are confident that we have the right bin for you.
+This way, you pay no more or no less than you really need to.
+Our rental period is also flexible, so if you need a few days extra, we will, in most cases, not increase the price.
 Our prices are inclusive of GST, delivery pickup and disposal.
-For actual prices refer to the ‘Price Guide’ or click on the link on the Handybin or Big Bins pages.
+For actual prices, refer to the ‘Price Guide’ or click on the link on the Handybin or Big Bins pages.

-You can pay our drivers who will issue you with a tax invoice and/or receipt on request or you can call our office and pay by phone using your credit card.
-We also accept payment via the internet by arrangement.
-Payment must be made prior to removal of the bin.
+You can pay our drivers, who will issue you with a tax invoice and/or receipt on request, or you can call our office and pay by phone using your credit card.
+We also accept payment via the Internet by arrangement.
+Payment must be made prior to the removal of the bin.

 We accept payment by the following methods:

 - Direct deposit into our nominated account (please enquire)